tychobrailleur/tychobrailleur.github.io/commands.md

 - `M-p`: Also up arrow.
 Previous command in history.
 - `M-n`: Also down arrow.
 Next command in history.
 - `C-r`: Search back in command in history
 - `M-x list-command-history`: List commands in history.
+Use `x` to execute one of the commands in the list.